 This is a course for anyone curious about the workflow of a Blender artist and who wants to watch the steps involved from start to finish of creating a character.
-The course is available on Domestika and you can find it here.

 You should note that this course isn’t suited for absolute beginners expecting to learn what every bell and whistle of Blender does.
 Instead you should consider taking it if you’d like to see the pipeline process of this experienced Blender artist as he chooses what he wants to create though to the final product after modelling, lighting and rendering.